-Each nation is represented by a team of six male (four female) competitors maximum.
-The four best male (three best female) competitors count for the overall team classification.
+Each nation is represented by a team of five male (four female) competitors maximum.
+The best four male (three female) competitors count for the overall team classification.

 Their points of the overall individual classification will be added.
 The teams will be ranked according to their pentathlon point sums.